 As for now, hosted platforms are still behind.
 Although, Shopify, the most popular of them, is already stepping on Magento’s toes, according to Google Trends

 Shopify’s appeal lies in its management simplicity - the cart’s considered “best choice for new merchants” by many prominent experts - high performance speed, and reliable free support.
 It’s diversified features, i.e point-of-sale support, option to sell directly through social media, great SEO tools and convenient pricing system help it stand out from other hosted platforms.
-Currently, 34% of hosted cart users run their stores on Shopify, leaving its main competitors DemandWare and Bigcommerce behind, with 22% and 7% of market share.
+Currently, a substantial majority of hosted cart users choose Shopify, positioning it significantly ahead of other key competitors like BigCommerce and Salesforce Commerce Cloud (formerly Demandware).

 So, why are open source carts more popular?